 - When did you know you were a Jayhawk?

-- As a student, how did you get to contribute to KU’s community and culture?
+- As a student, how did you contribute to KU’s community and culture?

 - How did KU push you to try harder or to try something new?

 I was very involved in high school and took almost every honors or AP class I could, so I thought I wanted a break from that when I went to college.
 When I got to KU, I realized it wasn’t a break that I needed, but a push for new challenges with new people in a new environment.

 - Describe a moment, during or after your time as a KU student, when you felt the greatest sense of Jayhawk pride.

 I attended Late Night in the Phog with my parents, neither of whom attended KU.
 When singing the Alma Mater, linked arm-in-arm with me and my friends, my dad got teary-eyed because he saw how special KU was to each and every person in Allen Fieldhouse that night.

 - Reveal one secret about the KU campus.